Vkt5451/Github-Pages-project/index.md

 # Vincent's User Page
-### **made for CSE110**
+**made for CSE110**

 ## Where and When Did my Journey Begin?
 >Hello World
-### I would have never known that my journey to becoming a programmer and software engineer
-### begin with such a simple quote!
-I began to program in the summer of 2022 at my community
+ I would have never known that my journey to becoming a programmer and software engineerbegin with such a simple quote!
+I began to program in the summer of 2022 at my community college.
-### college.
 At Folsom Lake College, I begin having aspirations in learning computer science!

 ```python
 def hello_world():
     print("Hello, world!")